TABLE OF CONTENTS

-If the beneficiary is a minor, the allowance will be paid to the person who has custody, who may be one of the parents, another relative, a third party (foster family), or the director of an institution to which the minor has been entrusted.
+If the beneficiary is a minor, the maintenance will be paid to the person who has custody, who may be one of the parents, another family member, a third party (foster family) or the director of an institution to which the minor has been entrusted.

 The law does not impose fixed methods of payment and the parties may agree on how payment is to be made.
 If there is no agreement, the courts decide on the most practical and least costly method for either the person paying or the person receiving the maintenance.

-Generally, the monthly maintenance payment is paid in monies and must be delivered to the creditor at the beginning of the month to which it relates.
+Generally, the monthly maintenance payment is paid in cash and must be delivered to the creditor at the beginning of the month to which it relates.

 The time and place of payment are set out in the agreement or decision setting the maintenance.
-If these have not been set out, the standard rules of the Civil Code apply.
-These rules state, in principle, that where not stipulated:
+If these have not been set out, the standard rules of the Civil Code apply in that regard.
+These rules state, in principle, that in the absence of stipulation:

-- maintenance paid in monies is to be paid at the place where the creditor is residing at the time the payment is due.
+- maintenance paid in cash is to be paid at the place where the creditor is residing at the time the payment is due;

 - as the payments correspond to the months of the Gregorian calendar, the creditor may request payment at any time from the first day of the month in question.